nelsonfigueroa/nelson.cloud/content/posts/2020_03_26_ruby_on_rails_route_helpers_vs_paths.md

 ```

-URL helpers point to URI patterns, but we can also use these endpoints directly.
+URL helpers are mapped URI patterns, but we can also use these endpoints directly.
 In this case, the `new_account` URL helper is the same as `/accounts/new`.
 So the previous link can be changed to:

 ```rb
 <%= link_to 'Add Account', '/accounts/new' %>